 My favorite seafood place down here would be Starfish Co.
 (MUST TRY) (located at 123rd St Court West off Cortez).
 The food is much better, more reasonably priced, they have cheap bottles of beer, and you even get a view of the water on the docks.
 Starfish is located just before you cross over to the island, and is located on the water on the inlet.
 It’s cash only, so if you’re like me and never carry cash, you might want to stop by an ATM before you go.
 After you order your food at the counter, you can find a spot at one of the picnic tables on the dock overlooking the water.
 The place is pretty busy, so you’re probably going to be sharing a table with another group (unless you are the group), and you’re probably going to be waiting awhile for your food.
 I recommend getting the Stone Crab and corn chowder and a beer for your wait (they serve both immediately).
 To give an idea of the wait, I’ve gone during the busy season and have waited an hour in line, followed by an hour at the table for the food.
 It’s totally worth it.

 As far as the price comparison, here is an example.
 An order of crab cakes at The Beach House will cost you $25.99.
 A “hearty” order of crab cakes at Starfish Co. will cost you $13.99.
 And if you need more than my recommendation for the quality of the food, consider that Starfish was named one of the best seafood restaurants in the US by Travel and Leisure.
+I always go with the blackened grouper sandwich, stone crab and corn chowder, and a beer, which comes out to around $20.

 Another good place for seafood is Anna Maria Oyster Bar (6696 Cortez Road or 6906 14th St. W).
 They started on Anna Maria Island, but now have moved inland.
 The prices are good, and the food is great.
 I love their Oysters Rockafeller, and they have really good fish and chips.